RobotOptimist/macivor/content/blog/nuxt-offline-first-tutorial.md

 :::

 Okay great.
-Lets make some decisions about the app's architecture then.
+Lets make some decisions about the app's architecture.

-It needs a log in, so we'll use Auth0.
+It needs a login, so we'll use Auth0.
 Auth0 will allow us to integrate with other authentication systems so we can have a support for a variety of fire hydrant inspector companies.

 It needs to have a form, so we'll use bootstrap to cover that requirement.
 There are newer, better(?), CSS frameworks available but bootstrap will give us everything we need (and a lot we don't) with very little work.